isaiahjon3s/powerline-writer-discord-bot/README.md

 ## Features

 - Convert text (up to 3 characters) to powerline emoji writing
-- Built-in swearword detection with evasion protection
+- Built-in swearword detection with evasion protection with log system for moderators
 - Configurable character substitutions for robust filtering
 - Support for all letters and common characters